rloqvist/ContactBook/README.md

 ## Tests

 Since this is a web-app, testing is inherently difficult.
-However, since i'm not using an ORM, the contact-fields could be messy to update and maintain, should the application grow.
+However, since I'm not using an ORM, the contact-fields could be messy to update and maintain, should the application grow.
 This made me add tests to make sure the `Contact` and `ContactForm` has the right attributes.